bevry-archive/website/src/documents/pages/06-about.html.md

 Despite the organic nature of our team, we have several key players that help formulate our company, they include:

 #### Benjamin Lupton / Founder
 Bevry is the result of Benjamin's best self, a tool for him and others to create and collaborate on a shared vision of a better world.
-His works are at the foundations of Bevry and are some of the most popular node and javascript projects ever, even used by the likes of Microsoft and 37Signals.
-Besides work, he pursues the timeless quest of understanding the world, and spends time with his family.
+His works are at the foundations of Bevry and are some of the most popular node and javascript projects, even used by the likes of Microsoft and 37Signals.
+Besides work, he pursues the timeless quest of understanding the world and spends time with his family.

 #### Helen Lupton / Secretary
 Helen is Benjamin's partner in world liberation and in life.
-She handles most of the logistics, paperwork and contingencies of the company - ensuring the vision of the world is brought down into practical means of attaining it.
+She handles most of the logistics, paperwork and contingencies of the company - ensuring our vision of the world is brought down into practical means of attaining it.
 Besides work, she cooks yummy things munched up by the family and goes for rides on her motorbike.

 #### Kasper Tidemann / Advisor
 Kasper is the founder of Meeho! as well as a developer, investor and business angel.
 He's a genuine and nice guy, who's been there and done that.
 T